-High school is coming to a close, you fell in love with acting and just know you’re destined for bigger and better things.
-Now that you’ve taken the first step of deciding to pursue an undergraduate theater degree, it’s time to decide where!
+Looking for colleges with theater arts programs?
+You have come to the right place.
+If high school is coming to a close, and you fell in love with acting and just know you’re destined for bigger and better things, the time has come to decide where to pursue your undergraduate theater degree.

 Luckily, we’re here to help!
 Below, you’ll find a rundown of 25 of the country’s best college acting programs, why they’re standouts, and what they can offer in terms of training, experience, and exposure.
 Now get to applying!

 Ready to put all this information to good use?
 Check out our guide to finding, applying, and auditioning for a college acting program!